Kangaroo Island Plantation Timbers is committed to maintaining the highest standards of environmental stewardship.

 Of the 25,400 hectares of land owned by KIPT, 7300ha (or 29 per cent) is remnant native vegetation within the plantations, which provides important habitat to many species.

 KIPT responded to an urgent call by the Kangaroo Island Natural Resources Management Board for support for its Glossy Black-Cockatoo Recovery Program.
-The company has provided $72,500 in sponsorship to ensure the program continues.
+The company has provided almost $100,000 so far in sponsorship to ensure the program continues.
 Read more here

 KIPT has recently signed up to the Kangaroo Island Conservation Landholders Association.
 The group aims to bring together Island landholders who own land for conservation purposes.
 We hope through this group to contribute to the conservation of land and the species it supports.